mohyaz11/OptimumSetupBook/manuscript/Upgrade.md

 * Long Term Support
 * Fast Lane

-Not every customer is the same, we will provide the facts so you and your organization can decide.
+Not every customer is the same, we provide the facts so you and your organization can decide.

 ### Long Term Support